learnforpractice/pyeos/pyeos.md

 eosapi.get_table('exchange','exchange','account')
 ```

-for more information on what test does,read code in [test.py](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contracts/exchange/test.py)
+for more information on what test does, read code in [test.py](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contracts/exchange/test.py)

 <a name="sendingmsginline"></a>
 # Sending messages with smart contracts

 You can find the demo in [contracts/test](https://github.com/learnforpractice/pyeos/blob/master/programs/pyeos/contracts/test)

 Here is how to play with it.